Z Grills Smoky Hopper

 Clean out hopper

-1. Turn the grill OFF.
+1. Unplug the grill from power.

 2. Remove all the pellets from the hopper right down to the auger.
 Do NOT use a vacuum as it can suck live sparks through into the hopper and even into the vacuum.